Blue Nile brands itself as the world’s largest online diamond retailer, while Costco’s reputation extends far beyond jewelry.

 Many of Blue Nile’s physical locations are small.

-I visited one at my local mall and was impressed with the elegant display cases.
+I visited one in a Tysons, Virginia mall and was impressed with the elegant display cases.
 But the options available are underwhelming compared to their vast selection online.

 It’s helpful to view their jewelry in person to get a grasp for style, but unless you know they have your chosen piece on site, I recommend taking the online route.

 A benefit of Blue Nile’s in-store experience is there are trained jewelry professionals available on site.
 They’re knowledgable about the pieces available and can walk you through the GIA report for any diamonds in stock.